 What is Thick Water?

 When I started SimplyThick back in 2001, it was hard to imagine that someday our work to make water thick would become a brief viral challenge.
 In 2021, of course, there was a TikTok thickened water challenge.
 It was a weird way for some acquaintances to figure out what we do at SimplyThick.
+And since 2021, the trend seems to comes and go with some regularity.

 Of course, the problem with the TikTok challenge is that the "best" videos showcase the strongest negative reactions to a product that makes someone's life better every day.